-Our borrowings under financing agreements include a combination of shorter and longer term arrangements.
+Our borrowings under financing agreements include a combination of shorter term and longer arrangements.
 Certain of these arrangements are collateralized directly by our residential mortgage investments or otherwise have recourse to us, while securitized debt financing is non-recourse financing.
 Further, certain of our financing agreements contain terms that allow the lender to make margin calls on us based on changes in the value of the underlying collateral securing the borrowing.
-As of June 30, 2024, we had \$2.7 billion of total unpaid principal balance related to asset-backed financing agreements with mark-to-market collateral provisions and \$6.1 billion of total unpaid principal balance related to asset-backed financing agreements that do not include mark-to-market collateral provisions.
-Repurchase agreements and other forms of collateralized financing are uncommitted and renewable at the discretion of our lenders, and, as such, our lenders could determine to reduce or terminate our access to future borrowings at virtually any time.
-The terms of the repurchase transaction borrowings under our master repurchase agreements, as such terms relate to repayment, margin requirements and the segregation of all securities that are the subject of repurchase transactions, generally conform to the terms contained in the standard master repurchase agreement published by SIFMA and the International Capital Market Association.
+As of March 31, 2025, we had \$2.9 billion of total unpaid principal balance related to asset-backed financing agreements with mark-to-market collateral provisions and \$6.4 billion of total unpaid principal balance related to asset-backed financing agreements that do not include mark-to-market collateral provisions.
+Repurchase agreements and other forms of collateralized financing are uncommitted and renewable at the discretion of our lenders and, as such, our lenders could determine to reduce or terminate our access to future borrowings at virtually any time.
+The terms of the repurchase transaction borrowings under our master repurchase agreements, as such terms relate to repayment, margin requirements and the segregation of all securities that are the subject of repurchase transactions, generally conform to the terms contained in the standard master repurchase agreement published by the Securities Industry and Financial Markets Association (or SIFMA) or the global master repurchase agreement published by SIFMA and the International Capital Market Association.
 In addition, each lender typically requires that we include supplemental terms and conditions to the standard master repurchase agreement.
-Typical supplemental terms and conditions, which differ by lender, may include changes to the margin maintenance requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default and setoff provisions.
-Other non-repurchase agreement financing arrangements for all collateral provisions governing collateral amaintenance.
-At June 30, 2024, we had unused financing capacity of approximate counterparty.
+Typical supplemental terms and conditions, which differ by lender, may include changes to the margin maintenance requirements, require haircuts (or the percentage amount by which the collateral value is contractually required to exceed the loan amount), purchase price maintenance requirements, requirements that all controversies related to

+Margin calls are typically determined by our counterparties based on their assessment of changes in the fair value of the underlying collateral and in accordance with the agreed upon haircuts specified in the transaction confirmation with the counterparty.
 We address margin call requests in accordance with the required terms specified in the applicable agreement and such requests are typically satisfied by posting additional cash or collateral on the same business day.
 We review margin calls made by counterparties and assess them for reasonableness by comparing the counterparty valuation against our valuation determination.
 When we believe that a margin call is unnecessary because our assessment of collateral value differs from the counterparty valuation, we typically hold discussions with the counterparty and attempt to resolve the matter.
 If this is not successful, we will look to resolve the dispute based on the remedies available to us under the terms of the repurchase agreement, which in some instances may include the engagement of a third-party to review collateral valuations.
 For certain other agreements that do not include such provisions, we could resolve the matter by substituting collateral as permitted in accordance with the agreement or otherwise request the counterparty to return the collateral in exchange for cash to unwind the financing.
-For additional information regarding our various types of financing arrangements, including those with non-mark-to-market terms and the haircuts for those agreements with mark-to-market collateral provisions, see Note 6 to the consolidated financial statements, include under Item 1 of this Quarterly Report on Form 10-Q.
+For additional information regarding our various types of financing arrangements, including those with non-mark-to-market terms and the haircuts for those agreements with mark-to-market collateral provisions, see Note 6 to the consolidated financial statements, included under Item 1 of this Quarterly Report on Form 10-Q.